 Many malicious email attachments included in phishing emails continue to exploit a previously patched flaw in Microsoft Office.
 For instance, CVE-2017-11882 is a remote code execution vulnerability that was identified in 2017 and was soon patched to fix the security flaw.
 Despite its patched state, 45% of malicious email attachments exploit this flaw.

-Why would the bad guys continue to attempt to use an already patched security vulnerability?
-Some companies are slow to update their software (and operating systems) on a regular basis, meaning the vulnerabilities are still available for exploiting.
+Why would the bad guys continue to attempt to use an already-patched security vulnerability?
+Some companies are slow to update their software (and operating systems) on a regular basis, meaning the vulnerabilities are still available for exploitation.